 How many times have you sat down at your computer with the intention of producing a track – only to be intimidated and hindered by the blank DAW staring back at your face?

-“Our art is never truly finished.
-We just get to stop at our deadline.” – Brad Bird.
 Finishing music is hard.
 In fact, I would argue it’s the most difficult aspect of the creative process.
 It’s just a lot easier to endlessly tweak your music than it is to confidently put the finishing touches on a song and release it out into the world.
 Nothing – and I mean nothing – is more detrimental to your growth as a music producer than getting in the habit of NOT finishing your music.

 These are the music production videos that changed my life as a producer.
 Not the hundreds, if not thousands of little tutorials and production techniques I’ve consumed over the years.
 I’m talking about game changers.